Can you pass this basic Italian test?

 The most common response to grazie is prego, which has six additional meanings, just to make matters more confusing!
 Piacere means nice to meet you or to please / like while ti prego means I beg you.
 Sei benvenuto means you are welcome (as in “you are welcome to my house / to join us”), but it isn’t used as a response to grazie.

-Question 17: What is the past participle of “scrivere” (to break)?
+Question 17: What is the past participle of “scrivere” (to write)?

 Portrait of a stylish young man with mustache wearing casual clothes sitting on a couch at home and using laptop while writing in his notebook.
 Enjoying communicating with friends in social network.